-If you have substantial assets, come into sudden wealth, or are in a risk prone business you really should consider protecting your assets against possible lawsuits.
-And there are several ways you can keep your financial holdings secure.
+If you have substantial assets, come into sudden wealth, or are in a risk-prone business, you really should consider how you can protect your assets against possible lawsuits.
+Fortunately, there are several ways you can keep your financial holdings secure.

-First, make sure you have liability insurance.
 Your first line of defense against any type of litigation is to have insurance that covers claims.
-They we recommend that you have a personal umbrella liability policy in the amount equal to your net worth.
+We recommend that you have a personal umbrella liability policy in the amount equal to your net worth.
 This may provide another big layer of protection if your primary coverage is not enough.
 If you own a business, the business should also carry adequate liability insurance to protect those assets.

-Protect and formalize your informal partnerships.
 You are responsible for the actions of your business partners, so be sure a lawsuit against a partner can’t put all of your assets at risk.
 You’ll need to create business entities that shield assets.
-It is also not a bad idea to compartmentalize your assets.
+It’s also not a bad idea to compartmentalize your assets.
 We call this the “silo” technique.
-For example, an owner of rental properties (rental properties generally carry a high risk of liability) can place each separate leased property in a separate LLC or corporation.
-If one rental results in liability, a creditor will be forced to pursue liability against only one entity, and will not be reach either the owner or her other properties.
-Keep in mind though that this technique will not shield you from your own personal liability, which is another reason why you need insurance.
+For example, an owner of rental properties (rental properties generally carry a high risk of liability) can place each separately leased property in its own LLC or corporation.
+If one rental results in liability, a creditor will be forced to pursue liability against only one entity and will not be able to reach either the owner or her other properties.
+Keep in mind, though, that this technique will not shield you from your own personal liability, which is another reason why you need insurance to protect your assets.

-CAUTION.
-Taking care of protecting your asset now is critical.
-Too often attorneys get a call from a client or potential client who has been sued or is about to be sued.
-It is often too late as any transfers at that point are subject to being set aside as a “fraudulent conveyance” Unless you receive good value for a transfer, if you do it to avoid having to pay a judgment, it is unlikely to stand up in court.
+Protecting your assets now is critical.
+Too often, attorneys get a call from a client or potential client who has been sued or is about to be sued.
+At that point, it is often too late.
+Any transfers at that point are subject to being set aside as a “fraudulent conveyance.”
+Unless you receive good value for a transfer, if you do it to avoid having to pay a judgment, it is unlikely to stand up in court.

 Contact Poulos Law to learn more about how we can hep you protect your assets.